 |Assistant Professor of Dance Shannon Sterne will convene a collaborative creative research project entitled "Small Talk," which will investigate the displacement and misrepresentation of introverted individuals by socio-cultural norms.
 Together with Eric Charnofsky, Instructor in the Department of Music, and Cleveland video artist Jared Michael Sobotka, Sterne will explore contemporary scholarly viewpoints on introversion and interpret them via interdisciplinary and collaborative integration of live performance, projected digital photography and videography, and aural stimuli.
 This process-driven creative work will serve to encourage new avenues of expression and to enhance understanding of how concepts or ideas are transformed by the mode of expression, and then altered once again as that mode - that viewpoint - comes into contact with alternative interpretations|

 |Associate Professor of History Gillian Weiss will continue her project to uncover the historical role of Jewish students, faculty, and administrators in the social movements, physical infrastructure, and intellectual life of Case Western Reserve University from its founding to the present.
 A website featuring archival documents, images, video and audio, and interactive finding aids with accompanying explanatory essays, will be developed during the course of the Fellowship.|

-The Freedman Faculty Fellows Program is funded and supported by the College of Arts and Sciences, the Kelvin Smith Library and the Freedman Fellows Endowment by Samuel B. and Marian K. Freedman.
-This annual award is given to full-time faculty whose current scholarly research projects involve some corpus of data that is of scholarly or instructional interest (e.g., data sets, digital texts, digital images, databases), involve the use of digital tools and processes, and have clearly articulated project outcomes.
+The Freedman Fellows Program is funded by the Freedman Fellows Endowment by Samuel B. and Marian K. Freedman, the Kelvin Smith Library and the College of Arts and Sciences.
+This annual award is given to full-time CWRU faculty whose current scholarly research projects involve some corpus of data that is of scholarly or instructional interest (e.g., data sets, digital texts, digital images, databases), involve the use of digital tools and processes, and have clearly articulated project outcomes.